About the PDA SocietyPDAadmin2021-08-31T09:45:12+01:00

-Our volunteers offer parent-to-parent support via our enquiry line service, moderate our discussion forum, send out our literature and merchandise and help at our events.
-We also work with a team of self-employed training facilitators who help deliver our training programmes and have some contracted help for our admin, social media, website and enquiry line team.
+Our team of volunteers and contractors offer parent-to-parent support via our enquiry line service, moderate our discussion forum, send out our literature and merchandise and help at our events.
+We also work with a team of self-employed training facilitators who help deliver our training programmes and have contracted help for our admin, social media, website and enquiry line team.
 We have several voluntary advisers including Dr Judy Eaton, Cathie Long and Harry Thompson and work with a PDAer panel including Julia Daunt, Sally Cat and Riko Ryuki.
 Sally Cat also provides graphic design services on a voluntary basis and Julia Daunt raises funds through her annual Christmas craft auction.